What is AEO? Answer Engine Optimization Explained (2026)

 What does AEO stand for, and what are answer engines?

-When people ask, “What is AEO in AI?” the most accurate short answer is this: AEO is the content and technical discipline of making your information extractable, trustworthy, and citable for AI-driven answer systems.
-It sits at the intersection of content design, SEO, structured data, entity clarity, and brand authority.
+So what is AEO in practice?
+It is the discipline of making your information extractable, trustworthy, and citable for AI-driven answer systems, sitting at the intersection of content design, SEO, structured data, entity clarity, and brand authority.

-For SEO teams, the practical implication is straightforward.
-A page can be highly relevant yet still lose the answer slot if its meaning is buried, its entities are vague, or its trust signals are weak.
-AEO tries to remove that friction.
-It favors explicit definitions, scannable structure, concise summaries, strong authorship, schema where appropriate, and language that maps cleanly to real questions.
+For SEO teams, the implication is clear: a page can be highly relevant yet still lose the answer slot if its meaning is buried, its entities are vague, or its trust signals are weak.
+AEO removes that friction by favoring explicit definitions, scannable structure, strong authorship, and language that maps cleanly to real questions.
+So if SEO asks, “How do we rank?”
+AEO asks, “How do we become the answer?”
+In 2026, both matter.

 AEO vs SEO: how answer engine optimization differs from search engine optimization